TRAU come back from behind to trounce Aizawl in northeastern derby | Goal.com

 TRAU defeated Aizawl FC 2-1 in an I-League encounter at the Khuman Lampak Stadium on Saturday afternoon.
 Although Aizawl opened the scoring through Rochharzela (22'), the hosts came back strongly with a goal in each half from Premjit Singh (27') and Krishananda Singh (66').

 It was a tepid start to the match with both the teams taking a safety-first approach.
-But after the butterflies in the belly had settled down the hosts took the first initiative to test Aizawl's fort.
+But after the butterflies in the belly had settled down the league debutantes took the first initiative to test Aizawl's fort.

-Aizawl soon started getting off their defensive blocks and were attacking TRAU through the flanks Rochharzela got an opportunity to score in the 19th minute but his lobbed shot went inches over the crossbar.
+Aizawl soon started getting off their defensive blocks and were attacking TRAU through the flanks.
+Roccharzela got an opportunity to score in the 19th minute but his lobbed shot went inches over the crossbar.

-Three minutes later he made amends of his previous error and scored the opener.
+Three minutes later he made amends of his previous error and scored the first of the match.
 Lunchhunga produced a perfectly weighted through ball and Abhishek Das' school-boy error in defense paved the way for Zela to shoot past Mithun Samanta in goal.

 After conceding TRAU showed more urgency in the attacking third and within five minutes they pierced Aizawl's defense.
 Uche's miscued shot was received by Premjit Singh inside the box and the young Manipuri after taking a touch to control slotted the ball past Hmunmawia to bring back TRAU in the match.
-Questions must be asked of Aizawl's centre backs as not only Premjit was completely unmarked but also had the time and space to pick his spot.
+Questions must be asked of Aizawl's centre backs as Premjit was not only left unmarked but also had the time and space to pick his spot.

-New recruit Matias Veron slowly started to put his imprint on the match with his deft touches and precise ball distribution.
-He could have even registered his name on the score sheet if his longe-ranger had not sailed just wide of the woodwork in the 37th minute.
+Aizawl's new recruit Matias Veron slowly started to put his imprint on the match with his deft touches and precise ball distribution.
+The Argentine could have even registered his name on the score sheet if his long-ranger had not sailed just wide off the woodwork in the 37th minute.

-Aizawl could have had their insurance goal before heading towards the tunnel thanks to Samanta under the sticks.
+The visitors could even have had their insurance goal before heading towards the tunnel thanks to Samanta under the sticks.
 The goalkeeper spilled a routine catch from a harmless free-kick but was fortunate enough that no white shirt had followed up to pounce on the rebound.

 Dimitriou's pep talk during half-time worked wonders for TRAU.
 Princewell Emeka who was hardly involved in the first-half was a completely changed player after the break.
 He showed streaks of individual brilliance to dribble past two Aizawl's defenders before firing a shot at goal which could have rippled the net but for Richard Kassaga who put his body on the line.